 Quentin felt sweat break out on his forehead.
 Bloody hell, why weren't they aware of this connection.
-In the past, if a girl from an influential family should find herself next in line to become the Slayer, the Council would take steps to circumvent the situation.
+In the past, if a girl from an influential family was next in line to become the Slayer, the Council would take steps to circumvent the situation.
 To allow the granddaughter of one of the most influential women on several continents to become a slayer could create huge problems.
 It could shake the very foundation of the Council, if not destroy it completely.

 , are you there?"

 "Yes Madam, I am.
 What can we do to help fix the problem to your satisfaction?"

 "Oh you are such a civilized man.
 The Prime Minister told me such was the case, but you know how the politicos can be oui